Rishabh-Bajpai/Child-Robot-Interaction/README.md

-# Child Robot Interaction
- Child Robot Interaction IITK
+# Child Robot Interaction IITK

 A few photos of the project 'Child Robot Interaction' of IITK